admin

 Here are 4 reasons to consider ALTUVIIIO:

-1. HIGHER FACTOR LEVELS THAT LAST LONGER
+1. HIGHER SUSTAINED FACTOR LEVELS

 *Average trough levels were 18% for adults 18 years and older, 9% for adolescents aged 12 years to under 18 years, 10% for children aged 6 years to under 12 years, and 7% for children aged 1 year to under 6 years.